Level 1: Embodiment Training for Practitioners

 The Heart of B’Etzem

-Most practitioners were never taught how to stay embodied, especially in moments that stretch, activate, or unsettle them.
+Most practitioners were never taught how to stay embodied, especially in the moments that stretch, activate, or unsettle them.
 We live in a culture that prioritizes thinking over sensing, performance over presence, and knowing over noticing.

 This work isn’t about fixing.
-It’s about meeting your client’s nervous system with embodied presence that emerges when you’re anchored in your own.
-Your presence speaks before you do — not because of words or techniques, but because your system quietly signals: It’s safe to feel here.
+It’s about meeting your client’s nervous system with an embodied presence that emerges when you’re anchored in your own.
+Your presence speaks before you do — not because of what you say or do, but because your system quietly signals:

 What You’ll Learn in Level 1